E1219/FarewellToKing/README.md

 Farewell To King - Chess library
 ================
-**Ed Sandor** - November 2014 - 2021
+**Ed Sandor** - November 2014 - 2023
 -------------

 Farewell To King is a reusable, lightweight chess library written in C.

 It can be used to represent a game, to check move legality, and to perform other common chess related tasks for use in different chess applications.
-There is a optional chess strings library that provides utilites to represent a game in ASCII and to parse moves from text.
+There is a optional chess strings library that provides utilities to represent a game in ASCII and to parse moves from text.

 Quick Start
 -----------
-To install, run:
+To build, run:
 ```
 $ mkdir build
 $ cd build
 $ cmake ..
 $ make
-# sudo make install
 ```

 To test, run: